 Here’s an example of that kind of podcast landing page from Gary Vaynerchuk.
 If you saw an email from Gary, one look at this page, and you know you have found what you were looking for.
 When a reader opens the email and clicks on the link provided, the landing page helps them easily navigate to podcast episodes with a few clicks.

 Other tools that can help you create a custom landing page are website builders like Squarespace and WordPress.
 You could also consider using a landing page tool like Unbounce.
 These landing page tools provide helpful templates you can customize and create with just a couple of clicks.
 They even allow you to pick a color scheme that lines up with your brand.

 Remember to keep your landing page short and to the point.
 Have a clear message and only ask for essential information from your audience.
 After all, your listeners do not want to spend a long time trying to fill out a never-ending form.

 3. Tap into social media

 Social media is a great marketing tool to take your podcast to the next level.
-It allows your listeners to share your podcast with their friends and family instantly.
+It allows listeners to instantly share your podcast with their friends and family.
 Social media also helps you reach a wide audience and gain new subscribers to your email list.

 Make sure to include a prompt to get visitors to subscribe to your podcast newsletter in your social media posts so that you can get more email addresses.
 Include social media icons in your emails to your various digital channels.
 That will allow people to follow your social media pages with just a few clicks.